 Because the Instant Pot steam provides a moist environment for your chicken breast, this is difficult to do.
 If you are worried, be sure to measure your chicken breast’s thickness at its widest point so you know exactly how long to cook chicken breast in Instant Pot.

 If your Instant Pot chicken breast came out tough it could be due to the breast itself.
 Find the brand you like and use it.
 To fix tough chicken, shred it with two forks and mix with some cooking liquid from the bottom of the pot.

 - Instant Pot chicken and rice that we make every month!

 - Instant Pot chicken and potatoes everyone will love, trust me!

-- Instant Pot teriyaki chicken – better than takeout.
+- Instant Pot whole chicken – any mom’s best friend.

 - 1 cup water

 - 1 tsp salt

 - Ground black pepper to taste